txt/plm18/doc/review10.md

 		} \
 	})

-Q2c. the problemof 2B could be fixed with hygeninc macros variables.
-Explain.
+Q2c.
+The problem of 2b could be fixed with hygeninc macros variables.
+Explain how.

-Q7.
+Q3a.
+In C pre-processing macro system, what is the following used for?

+	#define M (x*x+2*x+1)
+	#define BUFFER_SIZE 1024
+	#define min(X, Y)  ((X) < (Y) ?
+(X) : (Y))

+Q3b. `#define min(X, Y)` suffers from the repearted computation problems.
+Explain when is such repeated computation a problem?

+Q4.
+Lisp is a language where programs are expressed as lists.
+How does the defmacro exploit this?

+Q5.
 In the example of Macros in Julia,

 	someFun(x::Any) = println(1000000)
 	someFun(x::aa)  = println(x.bb)